Time and Combat

 Thrown bashing attacks may be avoided just like standard bashing attacks, though different maneuvers are needed for this.
 The target of thrown bashing attacks may dodge or feint against them, or alternately may attempt to block, taking the hit and hoping to 'muscle' the damage away.
 Finally, the wielder of a thrown bashing attack may pull his or her punches, just like they could if inflicting bashing damage in melee.

-Thrown Slashing (TS) assaults are similar to standard slashing attacks, except for the obvious factor of range.
+Thrown Slashing (TS) assaults are similar to standard slashing attacks, save for the obvious factor of range.
 A thrown slashing attack involves flinging some sort of sharp, deadly object at another person, whether it's designed to be used in that way or not.
 Shuriken, daggers, some axes, and even spears fit this bill, though an improvised edged weapon can often be thrown as well - albeit at a considerable negative Row Shift to hit.

 Thrown slashing attacks may be avoided just like normal slashing attacks, though different maneuvers are needed for this (as is the case with thrown bashing attacks).
 The targets of a thrown slashing attack may dodge or feint against it, or alternately may attempt to block, taking the hit and hoping to 'shrug off' the damage to be inflicted.
-Keep in mind that you may not pull your punches on a thrown slashing attack.
+Note that you may not pull your punches on a thrown slashing attack.

 Wrestling combat is a Brawn-based affair.
 It almost exclusively requires that one be adjacent to another when engaging in wrestling attacks, unless powers such as elongation are in play.
 A wrestling maneuver involves using one's Brawn directly against another, not necessarily with brute force so much as with leverage, grappling, and pinning maneuvers, literally overpowering another with technique and muscle.

 Grabbing (Gb) attacks involve taking something from someone else by force.
-In order to grab an item, one must overcome the Brawn of whatever is holding it in place - without breaking it in the process.
+To grab an item, one must overcome the Brawn of whatever is holding it in place - without breaking it in the process.
 Thus, a grabbing attack is fraught with peril, for one must apply the proper amount of Brawn to the task without going overboard - or ham-fisting the attempt and knocking an item away from oneself.

 Grabbing attacks may be avoided with an evasion or a weave maneuver.